bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Documentation Structure
 -------------------------------
 The documentation is organized in two big parts.
-The first one is tutorial part which guides a reader through the system in a way which motivates him/her to observe, try and explain every step in practice.
-The second part is a referential one, which explain specific topics and lists system specifications for administrative and programming API, RESTful interface and Web UI.
+The first one is a tutorial part which guides a reader through the system in a way which motivates him/her to observe, try and explain every step in practice.
+The second part is a referential one, which explains specific topics and lists system specifications for administrative and programming API, RESTful interface and Web UI.

 Preliminary Requirements to The Reader
 -------------------------------
 SJ-Platform is a quite complex system, but the tutorial tries to guide the reader as smooth as possible.
-So, there are quite small amount of requirements to a reader: to achieve the success the reader must have a knowledge of:
+So, there are quite small amount of requirements to a reader.
+To achieve the success the reader must have knowledge of:

 1. scala programming language and generic data structures;
 2. basics of Docker.